gbif/ipt/TomcatInstallationWindows7.wiki.md

   + [[4.
 Test Tomcat|TomcatInstallationWindows7.wiki#4-test-tomcat]]
   + [[5.
 Shut down Tomcat|TomcatInstallationWindows7.wiki#5-shut-down-tomcat]]
   + [[6.
 References|TomcatInstallationWindows7.wiki#6-references]]

+## Introduction
+This tutorial explains how to install the Apache Tomcat Java Servlet 6 on Windows 7.
+This document is not tested to work with other versions of Tomcat.
+For complete details, consult the specific documentation for those software installations.

 ## Prerequisites
 Please make sure the following conditions (software and version) are met before you continue.